Blog

 Proving entrapment can be tough because the defendant must show that the idea to commit the crime came from the government and that the defendant wasn’t already willing to commit it.
 It is also important to note that entrapment can only occur with a government official, such as an FBI official or a police officer, not a private individual.
 Also, because it’s an affirmative defense, the defendant must prove entrapment happened.

-Utilizing the Entrapment Defense in Court
+Utilizing the Entrapment Defense in Texas Court

 Entrapment is often misunderstood.
 While some believe it can only be claimed if the police were involved in making you commit a crime, this is not always the case.
 Entrapment is also a valid defense when police misuse their authority to coerce you into committing a crime that you wouldn’t have otherwise committed.